Maltretieren/maltretieren.github.com/_posts/2014-11-02-Markdown-Parsers.md

 The documentation can be found on [RDiscount GitHub repository](https://github.com/davidfstr/rdiscount).

 ### Quirks
-It doesn't support adding a target attribute to a link.
+It doesn't support adding a target attribute to a link (see section "Cool Features" for kramdown).
 This is necessary because html5 mode is enabled on this page.
-In html5 mode every link needs to contain a `target='_self'` attribute on a link to follow it...
+In html5 mode every link needs to contain a `target='_self'` attribute to redirect to the link you clicked on.